OpenCSGs/csghub-server/tests/README.md

 8. **Start the CSGHub dataset viewer server**: The CSGHub dataset viewer server and its workflows are started.
 9. **Start the CSGHub main API server**: The CSGHub main API server and its workflows are started.

 That’s all.
-Note that not all services are started by default.
+All docker containers are started using Testcontainers, so all data will be removed after test done.Note that not all services are started by default.
 For example, the NATS server or runner server is not started.
 If you need to test functionality related to these services, be sure to add them to the environment startup function.

 After the test environment is started, always defer the call to `env.Shutdown(ctx)` to ensure all resources are properly cleaned up.